jecombe/NFTGuessr/README.md

 Four options are available to you:

 - 💼 just hold your GeoSpace in your wallet.
-- 🔄 Either you put the GeoSpace back into play with your ZAMA tax for one round.
-- 🎁 Re-engage your GeoSpace in game with a winning tax.
-Also, unlock the right to create other NFTs for the game.
+- 🎁 Re-engage your GeoSpace in game with a winning tax (ZAMA).
+Also, unlock the right to create other NFTs for the game and you can earn SpaceCoin.
 - 🔓 Stake SpaceCoin to earn Zama when a player makes a guess request.

 ## Games explain description